 Independent contractors sometimes get a raw deal.
 If they are injured on the job, it is often unclear who is responsible, their direct employer or the company that hired their employer.
 Everyone seeks to avoid responsibility.
 A recent California appellate court case provides an illustration of how a court will evaluate when an employer might be held liable for the injury of an independent contractor, particularly where it is unclear who is truly at fault for the injury.
-Read on for details about the case, and contact a dedicated Stockton or Sutter Creek personal injury lawyer if you were injured in a workplace accident or otherwise due to someone else’s negligence while on their property.
+Read on for details about the case, and contact a dedicated Sutter Creek personal injury lawyer if you were injured in a workplace accident or otherwise due to someone else’s negligence while on their property.

 Worker injured after equipment malfunction; employer claims it is not liable for independent contractor injuries